 Co-founder, Chief Scientist

 Prof. Chris Schuh is the Chief Scientist at Veloxint, and Department Head of Materials Science and Engineering at the Massachusetts Institute of Technology.
 He is a world leader in fundamental and applied metallurgy, with a focus on discovering new science that can be commercialized industrially.
 Prof. Schuh is a serial entrepreneur whose companies have raised over $100M in venture capital financing.
-Prior to Veloxint he co-founded Xtalic Corporation which successfully developed a nanocrystalline metal coatings technology which has been used on over 8 billion electronics components around the world.
-He holds a B.S. degree from University of Illinois at Urbana-Champaign and a Ph.D from Northwestern University, both in the fields of Materials Science and Engineering.
+Prior to Veloxint he co-founded Xtalic Corporation which successfully developed a nanocrystalline metal coatings technology which has been used on over 12 billion electronics components around the world.
+He is also a co-founder of Desktop Metal, Inc., which specializes in 3D printing of metal components via small- and large-scale production systems.
+He holds a B.S. degree from University of Illinois at Urbana-Champaign and a Ph.D. from Northwestern University, both in the fields of Materials Science and Engineering.
 More details on his current research can be found at http://schuh.mit.edu/.

 Dr. Alan Lund

 Dr. Alan Lund is an entrepreneur with extensive experience developing, scaling and implementing new technology in the materials and manufacturing space.
 Prior to Veloxint he co-founded Xtalic Corporation, where he raised venture financing, secured over $10M in non-dilutive development funds, and built the team that became a world leader in the field.
 He also provided technical leadership across R&D, scale-up, and roll out of the technology.
 Dr. Lund’s academic training was in the area of metallurgy.
 He received degrees in Materials Science from University of Illinois at Urbana-Champaign (B.S.) and Northwestern University (Ph.D.), and spent three years as a post-doctoral researcher at MIT.

 Chief Commercial Officer